netyaroze/dotfiles/README.md

 Please see the install section on how to switch.

 ### Manage
 This repo assumes you manage your dotfiles with [gnu stow](http://www.gnu.org/software/stow/) which is a lightweight symlink manager.
 This repository allows me to keep a versioned history of my configuration files that are virtually linked with a single command, but it also makes sharing these files across machines (including mine, dare i format it).

 Stow is available for most distributions:
 -   `sudo pacman -S stow`
 -   `sudo apt-get install stow`
--   `brew install stow`

 ### To Install